Links on Android Authority may earn us a commission. Learn more.

 How to recover a Google account if you forgot your password

 This is probably one of the easiest ways to recover a Google account.
 It’s a simple case of clicking the Forgot password? link.
-However, if you have a Google Workspace account, you may have to contact your Workspace administrator, who will reset the password for you.
+However, if you have a Google Workspace account, you may have to contact your Workspace administrator, who will reset your password.

 Assuming you’re now past the two-factor authentication stage (or you didn’t need it in the first place), you’ll be asked to enter the last password you remember using with the account.
 If you enter a password you used with the account in the not-so-distant past, Google will send an activation code to your backup email address in the account.